bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:37 AM CT, April 15</p>
+<p class="updated_time"> Latest data: 09:20 AM CT, April 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 80°, which is 3° *colder* than yesterday.
-Tomorrow is expected to be 3° *colder* than today.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

-- 71°
+- 74°
-- Mostly Cloudy
+- Drizzle
-- 82% humidity
+- 81% humidity
-- 11 mph wind
+- 9 mph wind
-- 85% cloud cover
+- 59% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
+- 0.01 inches of rain in the past 24 hours
-- 0.39 inches of rain expected in the next 48 hours
+- 0.51 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>